TomatenKuchenDEV/docs/docs/sync.md

 ## General setup {#setup}

-You can obtain the server ID either through Discord's developer mode, by using the `server` command, or from the dashboard URL.
+You can obtain the server ID either through Discord's developer mode, by using the `server` command, or from the URL on the [server settings page](https://tomatenkuchen.com/dashboard/settings) in the dashboard.

 Once you've used the command with the server ID, you will receive a code that you have to enter on the other server using `sync verify <Code>`.
 From that point on, the logs received from the first server will be sent to the second server.